rm720/computer-networks-assignment-2/README.md

 ABOUT
 Written on Java JDK 16
 Proxy server works in between the browser and website.
 It looks at the content and edit it.
-Ciies names are replaced by Russian cities, links replace by localhost.
+Cities names are replaced by Russian cities, links replace by localhost.
 Prints LOG in terminal: request time, request, response time, number of modifications.

 REQUIREMENTS